-Admission into the Honors program is permitted after completion of a minimum of \star 48.
-Final acceptance into the Honors program is dependent upon obtaining approval from a potential research supervisor prior to August 31.
+Final acceptance into the Honors program is dependent upon obtaining approval from a potential research supervisor.

-Continuation in and graduation from the Honors Psychology program require successful completion of \star 24 with a minimum GPA of 3.3 in each Fall/Winter Term.
+Continuation in and graduation from the Honors Psychology program require successful completion of \bigstar 24 with a minimum GPA of 3.3 in each Fall/Winter Term.
 Exceptions to this requirement must be approved by both the Department of Psychology and the Faculty of Science.
-In addition, students must present a minimum of \star 48 (but no more than \star 66 senior) in Psychology courses and a minimum of \star 72 in Science courses.
+In addition, students must present a minimum of \bigstar 48 (but no more than \bigstar 66 senior) in Psychology courses and a minimum of \bigstar 72 in Science courses.
 A student's program of courses must be approved in advance each year by the Honors Psychology advisor.